CS3219-AY2324S1/ay2324s1-course-assessment-g11/services/gateway/README.md

 ## Local testing of the Gateway
 Steps:
 1) Add an `.env` file at the project root with the above-mentioned variable
-2) At the project root, run `yarn workspace gateway start`
+2) At the project root, run `yarn workspace gateway start:dev`